Stewardship Foundation

 -

-Relationship-Based Giving: The foundation's model is built on trustee knowledge, personal connections, and long-term relationships with supported organizations.
+Relationship-Based Giving: The foundation's model is built on trustee knowledge, personal connections, and long-term relationships with supported organisations.

 -

-Christian Mission Essential: Only organizations with clear Christ-centered missions and goals of sharing Christian faith will be considered.
+Christian Mission Essential: Only organisations with clear Christ-centred missions and goals of sharing Christian faith will be considered.

 -